AndreasNelson/file_extractor9000/README.md

 1. Place the `EpSorter.bat` file in the root directory where your episode files and subdirectories are located.
 2. Double-click the `EpSorter.bat` file or run it from the command prompt.

-### EpCleaner.bat

-`EpCleaner.bat` is a batch script designed to clean up episode files by removing unwanted files and directories.
-The script performs the following steps:

-1. Deletes all `.txt` and `.nfo` files.
-2. Removes all empty subdirectories.
-3. Deletes all `.jpg` and `.png` files.

-#### Usage

-1. Place the `EpCleaner.bat` file in the root directory where your episode files and subdirectories are located.
-2. Double-click the `EpCleaner.bat` file or run it from the command prompt.

 ### MovSorter.bat